ixmorrow/rnd-staking/README.md

 ## Reward Distribution Program
-This repo contains a staking contract that allows users to stake their 'RND' tokens in a pool.
-An authorized user can mint more RND tokens to the pool that is distributed pro rata to all stakers according to their stake weight.
-The authorized user is also able to burn RND tokens from the pool, taking tokens away from each staker pro rata.
+This repo contains a staking contract that allows users to stake their `RND` tokens in a pool.
+An authorized user can mint more `RND` tokens to the pool that is distributed pro rata to all stakers according to their stake weight.
+The authorized user is also able to burn `RND` tokens from the pool, taking tokens away from each staker pro rata.

 The program makes use of a pull based system where each user's total rewards gained and tokens burned are derived once the user issues an instruction to unstake their tokens.

+All token amounts in the program are referenced in Lamports terms (10e9).
+This allows for greater precision in all of the calculations.

 | Cluster | Address |
 | --- | --- |